 - Professor Yasuko Yanagida Associate Professor Hiroyuki Ito

 - Associate Professor Kim Young Suk

-Professor Hiroshi Kudo

-- Professor Tomoii Nakamura
+Professor Tomoji Nakamura

-Am assembly of businesses from different fields focusing on semiconductor technology and aiming to become a technology platform based on win=win collaboration
+Am assembly of businesses from different fields focusing on semiconductor technology and aiming to become

 Why was this research unit established?

 The technology for semiconductors in personal computers and smartphones was developed on a two-dimensional plane.
 In the case of CPUs, its performance is improved by shrinking devices to increase the number of transistors per unit area.
 However, that scenario for improving performance will reach its end in the near future.
 The industry is valued at 400 billion USD as a global market, and stagnation for its technology would greatly impact the global economy.
 However, expectation for AI and IoT is likely to increase demand for the miniaturization of semiconductors in association with performance.
 With the WOW Alliance, an industry-academia research platform, we have been pursuing research and development of vertical interconnect technology and ultra-thinning technology for high integration of semiconductors.
 We have started this new unit to apply these technologies to improve performance of semiconductors and to integrate multiple thinner and smaller semiconductors with different functions into one and thereby respond to the needs of society.